cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - Hazy / Flexible
     - P4: "I tend to be very flexible and fuzzy in the definition there, because my experience has just said, it doesn't even make too much sense to constrain it so so much."
     - P4: "So there's a few different structures to data, but I think this is two things that I've commonly seen."
-    - P7: "nd because it allows a lot of flexibility.
+    - P7: "and because it allows a lot of flexibility.
 And so exactly, what you want to do depends a lot on the specifics of the past.
 The specific data that you have stuff like that,"
-  - Multidim
+  - Multidimensional
     - P4: "But it's basically a multi dimensional space of, of parameters to care about."
     - P4: "I think it makes sense to look what is kind of distributed across the MPI ranks.
 And typically, we have some application domains.
 So this might be a volume or space."
     - P9: "So it's like, like not too ensemble-y, I would say, with only like two dimensions."
-    - P9: thinks in terms of IVs "So I think the ensemble part of this is that we're recording this thing for, well, looking at our benchmark for three different test cases and a bunch of different threads.
+    - P9: thinks in terms of IVs (independent variables) "So I think the ensemble part of this is that we're recording this thing for, well, looking at our benchmark for three different test cases and a bunch of different threads.
 So yeah, it's only like two dimensions.
 In this case, it's over three, if you consider that we're doing this over a period of time.
 So we're looking at data in the past and tell us developing now."
     - P10 implied by the number of factors listed
   - Outcome not the data
     - P6 draws outcome plots